 Content Information

-Schools follow the requirements to have policies surrounding blood-borne pathogens as outlined by The Occupational Safety and Health Act of 1970 (29 CFR 1910.1030).
-Refer to your school policy and procedure.
+Schools and programs follow the requirements to have policies surrounding blood-borne pathogens as outlined by The Occupational Safety and Health Act of 1970 (29 CFR 1910.1030).
+Refer to your school or program policy and procedure.
 Needle and other sharp injuries can expose staff to potentially infectious materials and serious diseases.
-School personnel using, handling, and disposing of needles and other sharps must use prevention strategies.
+School or program personnel using, handling, and disposing of needles and other sharps must use prevention strategies.

-The instructional steps assist the registered nurse working under the auspices of the school or program in professional judgement and accountability of delegation.
+The instructional steps assist the registered nurse working under the auspices of the school or program in professional judgement and accountability of delegation of medication or tasks related to the use of sharp items.
 Additional steps may be required depending on the school or program needs.

 These include the following ten steps: The delegatee understands they must: